MadsJJ/Cookbook/README.md

 The project uses maven to build and to run.
 Below is 3 different step-by-step-guides to use Cookbook

+**NB: The springboot server can not be running while running tests.** The tests a written for local access, and if the server is open it will set the access type for the controller to be remote.

 Java-version: 17.0.8
 Maven-version: 3.9.2